Wishing you knew more about Aboriginal culture? Search no more.

 The big wait for land claims

 By law there is no requirement in any of the three jurisdictions with a formal claims process to be resolved in a timely manner.
-This has led to more than 10,000 land claims waiting to be determined in NSW alone .
+This has led to more than 37,000 land claims waiting to be determined in NSW alone.
+The backlog has been described as "a national disgrace" and a form of institutional racism.

 Even if a land claim makes it through the system there is a chance that land use conditions are changed and the outcome for Aboriginal people is poor.
 In the years that claimants wait for a decision "significant conditions" can be attached to the claim.